Drinking alcohol after a stroke

 This page looks at how alcohol can affect you after a stroke, with tips on drinking within safe limits.

 Alcohol is part of life for many people.
 Many of us enjoy a drink as part of a social occasion or a meal, and alcohol is often used as part of celebrations.

-- High blood pressure is the most important risk factor for stroke, contributing to over 50% of all strokes in the UK.
+- High blood pressure is the most important risk factor for stroke, contributing to around half of all strokes in the UK.
 Drinking too much alcohol raises your blood pressure.

 - Being overweight increases your risk of having a stroke.
 Alcoholic drinks tend to be very high in calories, so regularly drinking lots of alcohol can make it more difficult to maintain a healthy weight.

 - Drinking large amounts of alcohol can trigger atrial fibrillation, a type of irregular heartbeat linked to an increased risk of stroke.

 Can I drink alcohol after a stroke?

 If you have had a stroke or transient ischaemic attack (TIA or mini-stroke), it’s a good idea to get some individual advice about alcohol.
 It’s likely that you can drink, but it may be more important to stick within the guidelines for safe levels of drinking.

 Discuss your levels of drinking with your stroke nurse, practice nurse, or GP.
 If they feel that alcohol could raise your risk of another stroke or TIA, they can give you advice and help you find support to cut down.